SvilenStoev/Angular-App-Befer/README.md

 Comments can be posted only by authorized users to all public posts.
 Every single comment is connected to a single post.
 Only author of the comment have the option to delete it.
 Only users, which are not author of a single post can like it.
 After that they are able to dislike the post.

+### :bulgaria: :us: Internationalization

+Befer supports translation in English and Bulgarian.

 ## :hammer: Built With
 - [Angular](https://github.com/angular)